SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Resets Clone's position and rotation to where you currently are.
-Disables Confirm.
+Resets Ccone's position and rotation to where you currently are.
+Disables **Confirm**.

-If Clone is disabled, sets down an anchor which can be used to make the **Mimic** clone spawn at that location right away.
+If clone is disabled, sets down an anchor which can be used to make the **Mimic** clone spawn at that location right away.

 </details>